BrickMMO/hackathon-set/Infinitiy-Gauntlet.markdown

 ## Pseudocode

-# Port Settings

-Rotating hand Stauts: Can be set "on" or "off".
-(Rotate back and forth constantly)

-Lights Status: Can be sent to "on" or "off".
-(The Infinity Stones will light up and turn off automatically)

 This would be the code for the Hand rotation that would be 2 rotations, that will be completed in 1 minute:

 ```pseudocode